6bee/aqua-accesscontrol/README.md

 ### Property Predicate

+Property predicates do not filter out records but allow property values to be returned only when specified conditions are satisfied.

-The following predicate retrieves product prices only for records which have tenant ID 1, other records have the `Price` property not set.
+The following predicate retrieves product prices only for records which have `TenantId` equal to 1, other records have the `Price` property set to it's default vaule:

 ```C#
 var query =